Volver al blog

 Capnocytophaga Infections

-This specific bacteria can be transmitted through dog bites or licks, particularly if they contact an open wound or mucous membranes.
+This specific bacteria is a primary concern when asking if is dog blood dangerous to humans via open wounds.
+It can be transmitted through dog bites or licks, particularly if they contact an open wound or mucous membranes.
 Initial symptoms of a Capnocytophaga infection can mimic flu-like conditions, including:

 • Headaches